 Arms Accessibility Report

-Arms offers 13 accessibility features in the Difficulty, Reading, Navigation, Controls and Visual areas to aid enjoyment of the game for different players.
+We've documented 14 accessibility features for Arms in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Communication areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Arms is a fighting game where you brawl other players with your abnormally long arms.
 The play is simple with motion and button controls to move around and attack the enemy player in a boxing-style arena.
 It's like Wii-Sports Boxing but with many more options and much more detailed (and comical) attacks.

 Usually motion is used to trigger punches and then twisted to curve them.
 However, you can opt to press buttons instead.
 To capitalise on the repeated hitting abilities you need to rapidly press the hit button.

-Arms has 4 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 2 accessibility features for Difficulty in Arms which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Select Difficulty: Select the level of difficulty from a range of presets.
 This not only offers a way to adjust the challenge of a game but enables you to do so without dealing with individual criteria.

 Adjust After Setting